severalnines/docker/README.md

 ---
 **ATTENTION**

-If you are upgrading from ClusterControl 1.9.6 (or older) to 1.9.7 (Sept 2023), please see [UPGRADING-TO-1.9.7.md](https://github.com/severalnines/docker/blob/master/UPGRADING-TO-1.9.7.md).
+If you are upgrading from ClusterControl 1.9.6 (or older) to 1.9.7 (Sept 2023) or 1.9.8 (Feb 2024), please see [UPGRADING-TO-1.9.7.md](https://github.com/severalnines/docker/blob/master/UPGRADING-TO-1.9.7.md).
 There are additional steps to stop and recreate the container in order to perform a proper upgrade.
+Ignore this if you are upgrading from 1.9.7.

 ---